 When the shoes arrived, I noticed a couple things about the shoes when I open the box: 1) their heft and quality construction; 2) they weren’t calfskin like I was expecting but rather bookbinder which is another name for corrected grain.
 This is what they looked like:

 What is corrected grain?
 Its leather that is coated/fused with an shiny, acrylic top layer.
-Most of the internet shoe forums warn about corrected grain leather.
+Many of the internet shoe forums warn about corrected grain leather.
 The leather looks great brand new but it quickly develops noticeable creases that can’t be removed.
 But there is high and low quality corrected grain.
 Low quality corrected grain leather is made from cheaper, top grain rather than full grain leather.
-This wingtip from Florsheim’s dark period (not a Crown Aristocraft), is obviously a low quality corrected grain:
+Some shoes are made from leather that is bonded to fabric.
+It’s a step lower than corrected leather.
+This wingtip from Florsheim’s dark period (not a Crown Aristocraft), is a low quality bonded leather pair:

 I have had some experience with higher quality corrected grain shoes.
 I once owned a pair of Allen Edmonds MacNeil 9147 in “polished cobbler” burgundy.
 The MacNeils developed minor creases but never flaked and in general, looked good.
 While I had them, I learned that they were impervious to leather conditioners, polishes and waxes that you might put on calfskin.
 Any applied product could be rubbed off the acrylic finish of the leather.
 But since shoe care products could be rubbed off, so could dirt and grit with just a damp towel.
 They were very easy to maintain.